 If approved, Littleton would join numerous other metro-area towns embracing outdoor dining, including Parker, Arvada and Boulder.

 Though times and dates have not yet been finalized, proposals have ranged as high as from Friday evening through Sunday evening, every weekend until Labor Day, starting as soon as May 29.

 With restaurateurs looking at strict limits on indoor seating, business leaders say the plan could make a big difference.
-Though in-person dining rules hadn’t been finalized by the state health department as of May 22, chances are good restaurants will only be allowed to seat a fraction of their pre-COVID numbers indoors.
+Under state restrictions set to take effect May 27, restaurants will only be allowed to seat a fraction of their pre-COVID numbers indoors.

 “Restaurants won’t make it on that,” said Greg Reinke, head of the Historic Downtown Littleton Merchants Association, who began advocating for the outdoor seating idea in March.
 “If the rules stay that way through September, we’ll lose 60% of our restaurants.”